Bundesautobahn 2: History

-The highway was planned between September 1933 and December 1934 by the construction departments of the company Reichsautobahn in Düsseldorf, Hanover and Magdeburg.
-As a connection of the Rhine-Ruhr region, the highway was deliberately planned in the northern area of the Ruhr area, since the mining migrated to the north and at the same time wanted to avoid the mountain subsidence areas.
-In East Westfalen area the road followed the course of settlements.
-In the area of Hanover, it was natural for the motorway to pass shortly to the south of the city.
-As Hanover was at that time one of the hubs of German air traffic and the airport was in the north of the city, it was decided, however, for a northern bypass of the city.
-In addition, there was a freight yard in the north, an industrial area was planned and the soil conditions were better.
-Between Berlin and Hanover there were three possible variants, which were examined.
-The northern one was supposed to lead over Stendal and to the north to the Berliner Ring.
-It was the shortest route for the proposed extension in the direction of Szczecin and Königsberg dar.
-However, the disadvantage was that the crossed area was sparsely populated and already the railroad was the main carrier.
-The middle variant touched Genthin and Brandenburg on the Havel and aimed at the center of Berlin.
-Again, the area was sparsely populated and already developed by the railway.
-Another difficulty was that there were numerous lakes and bogs, which would have made construction difficult.
-The southern variant, which was finally built, led through the most densely populated area and opened the possibility of an extension to Wroclaw or Frankfurt (Oder) and Warsaw.
+The highway was planned between September 1933 and December 1934 by the construction departments of the Reichsautobahn company at their offices in Düsseldorf, Hanover and Magdeburg.
+As a connection artery for the Rhine-Ruhr region, the highway was deliberately planned to serve the northern Ruhr area, since the mining industry had migrated there and, in all events, the constructors wanted to avoid potential subsidence from old mine workings.
+In the East Westfalen area, the road hugged the existing settlements.
+At Hanover, it would have been natural for the motorway to pass a short distance to the south of the city.
+However, because Hanover at that time was a major German air hub and its airport lay to the north, the motorway was sited in order to serve the airport, besides which there was also a rail freight yard to the north, along with a planned industrial area, and the soil conditions were better.
+Between Berlin and Hanover three possible variants were examined.
+The northern route would have led via Stendal and to the north to the Berliner Ring.
+It was the shortest route for an extension that had been proposed towards Szczecin and Königsberg.
+However, the area it passed through was only sparsely populated and was already predominantly served by rail.
+The mid variant would serve Genthin and Brandenburg on the River Havel and would have brought traffic swiftly into the center of Berlin.
+Again, the area was sparsely populated and had already been developed by the railway.
+Further difficulty was posed by the numerous lakes and marshland, which would have made construction more difficult.
+It was the southern variant that was eventually built, which traversed the most densely populated area and opened up the possibility of an extension to Wroclaw or Frankfurt (on the Oder) and Warsaw.
 It was planned to build two 3.75 m lanes per direction of travel with a 4.2 m median strip along the entire route.
-With the concrete guide strips and shoulders, the construction had a width of 24 m.
-It was laid out, with the exception of the section in the Teutoburg Forest, for speeds of at least 160 km/h.
+With the concrete guide strips and shoulders, the construction covered a width of 24 m.
+With the exception of the section in the Teutoburg Forest, it was laid out to cater for speeds of up to 160 km/h.